-The Fixed Assets have been physically verified by the management in a phased manner, designed to cover all the items over a period of three years, which in our opinion, is reasonable having regard to the size of the company and nature of its business.
+- The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets; - The Fixed Assets have been physically verified by the management in a phased manner, designed to cover all the items over a period of three years, which in our opinion, is reasonable having regard to the size of the company and nature of its business.
 Pursuant to the program, a portion of the fixed assets has been physically verified by the management during the year and no material discrepancies between the books/records and the physical fixed assets have been noticed.
-The title deeds of immovable properties are held in the name of the company.
+The title deeds of immovable properties are held in the name of the company. - ii.

-- ii.
 The Company is a Non-Banking Finance Company (NBFC), primarily engaged in financing activities and it does hold any physical inventories.
 Accordingly, clause 3(ii) of the order is not applicable. - iii.
 The Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability partnerships or other parties covered in the Register maintained under section 189 of the Act. - iv.
 The clause regarding loans, Investments and Guarantees and security as per provisions of section 185 and 186 of the Companies Act, 2013 not applicable to the Company. - v.
 In our opinion, the Company has not accepted any deposits within the meaning of Section 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the order are not applicable. - vi.
 The Central Government has not specified maintenance of cost records under sub-section (1) of section 148 of the Companies Act, 2013.
 Accordingly, provisions of clause 3(vi) of the order is not applicable to the Company. - vii.
 The Company has been generally regular in depositing undisputed statutory dues including Provident Fund, Employees State Insurance, Income-Tax, Sales tax, Service Tax, Goods & Service Tax, Duty of Customs, Duty of Excise, Value added Tax, Cess and any other statutory dues with the appropriate authorities.

-There are no undisputed amounts payable in respect of the above as at March 31, 2020 for a period of more than six months from the date on when they become payable.
+There are no undisputed amounts payable in respect of the above as at March 31, 2021 for a period of more than six months from the date on when they become payable.

-There are no dues of income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, goods and service tax and cess outstanding as at March 31, 2020 on account of any dispute except as given below.
+There are no dues of income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, goods and service tax and cess outstanding as at March 31, 2021 on account of any dispute except as given below.

-Name of the Statute Nature of dues Amount (Rs.)
-Amount paid under protest (Rs.)
-Forum where dispute is pending Income Tax Act, 1961 Income tax 7,31,50,000 - AY 2017-18 Commissioner of Income Tax (Appeals)
+Name Nature of dues Amount (Rs.)
+Amount paid Period to Forum where of the Statute under protest which amount dispute is (Rs.) relates pending Income Tax Income tax 7,31,50,000 - AY 2017-18 Commissioner Act, 1961 of Income Tax (Appeals)